mdabrowski1990/uds/docs/source/pages/client_simulation.rst

 ECUs) in UDS communication.
 Client simulation enables sending diagnostic requests and receiving diagnostic responses from connected nodes.

-THE FEATURE IS NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION.
+`THIS FEATURE <https://github.com/mdabrowski1990/uds/milestone/8>`_ IS PLANNED BUT NOT IMPLEMENTED YET, THEREFORE THERE ARE NO MORE INFORMATION TO DISPLAY.